Sour Cream Cookies Recipe

 Sour cream cookies are soft, sweet and topped off with an easy powdered sugar frosting.
 Made with simple ingredients that you probably already have in your kitchen.
-These melt in your mouth cookies are sure to become a favorite.
+These melt in your mouth, tender cookies are sure to become a family favorite.

 If you are a cookie lover be sure to try these easy brownie mix cookies.

-- These cookies are simple to make and are wonderful to give as a gift, make for a cookie swap, or enjoy at home.
+- This soft sugar cookie is simple to make and are wonderful to give as a gift, make for a cookie swap, or enjoy at home.

 - They have a simple vanilla flavor but can be easily adjusted to add different flavors like lemon, orange, and almond.

 - The dough holds it’s shape.
 This is a great recipe to use your favorite cookie cutter shapes.

 - Flour – All-purpose flour is used for this recipe.

 - Sugar – Granulated sugar adds sweetness to the cookies.